 Europe has a great transportation network which makes zipping from city to city and country to country incredibly easy.
 The hardest part is choosing which method is right for your travel style and budget.

 In this section, I cover each major transportation option system and give tips on finding the best deals.

 Traveling by train is the best way to get around Europe.
-Check out my Guide To Train Travel in Europe learn the ins and outs of European rail travel.
+Check out my Guide To Train Travel in Europe to learn the ins and outs of European rail travel.

 We’ve also written in-depth guides about country-specific train travel and how to score the cheapest tickets:

 There are a number of ways to purchase train tickets — from at the station to online.
 Read our Guide to Buying European Train Tickets to learn about the different kinds of train tickets and ways to get the best price.

 Many travelers purchase a Eurail Pass to explore Europe.
 However, with so many different passes available it can be tough to decide which, if any, rail pass is worth the price.
 Read my Guide To Eurail Passes to see a rail pass is right for you.

 Europe is home to multiple budget airlines so it’s not uncommon to find flights within Europe for less than $50.
 My Guide To Budget Air Travel In Europe will cover how to find the cheapest tickets and help you decide if air travel is right for your trip.